Bangladesh Islami Chhatra Shibir: Bangladesh War of Independence

-Allegations of militant association and armed activities
+Militant association and armed activities

 Islami Chhatra Shibir (ICS) has been accused by security analysts and government sources of maintaining active links with various Islamist militant groups, including Harkat-ul-Jihad-al-Islami (HuJI) and Jama'at-ul-Mujahideen Bangladesh (JMB), and of assisting in member recruitment, indoctrination, and logistical supply for jihadi activities.
 These relationships are reported to extend to Pakistan's Inter-Services Intelligence (ISI) and networks linked to terrorist organizations in Afghanistan and South Asia.
 ICS is also accused of assisting in the establishment of secret training camps and weapons stockpiles within Bangladesh, sending young cadres to Pakistan and Afghanistan for militant training during the Taliban era, and also having connections to Osama bin Laden's network.

 Allegations of direct armed activities primarily revolve around incidents of ICS members possessing and using firearms, bombs, and other weapons during campus clashes with rival student organizations like the Bangladesh Chhatra League (BCL) and the Jatiyatabadi Chhatra Dal (JCD).
 On 1 July 1996, at least 25 students were injured when ICS activists carried out an armed attack at Jahangirnagar University, and 48 people were arrested in connection with this incident.
 A similar incident occurred on 24 July 1996 at Sitakunda College, where ICS and BCL activists exchanged gunfire alongside detonating crackers, resulting in multiple injuries; and on 14 August 1996, ICS members threw bombs at a BCL rally at Chittagong University.

-There are allegations of former ICS members being involved in militant activities.
+There is evidence of former ICS members being involved in militant activities.
 For example, Abdur Rahim, a former ICS member who joined JMB in 2002 and participated in terrorist activities.
 In August 2024, the Sheikh Hasina-led Bangladesh government, citing involvement in terrorist activities amid violent protests, temporarily banned ICS's parent organization Jamaat-e-Islami, along with its other affiliate organizations; although the interim administration later lifted this ban on Jamaat.
 But ICS claims these allegations to be politically motivated.
 In February 2014, US-based defence think tank IHS Jane's published a report titled "IHS Jane's 2013 Global Terrorism & Insurgency Attack Index", where Shibir ranked third in a list of most active non-state armed groups in 2013; Shibir denied the claim.
+According to reports in 2013 and 2014 by The Daily Star and New Age, courts in Rajshahi and Chittagong found no conclusive evidence linking the central leadership of Shibir to arms recovery incidents or communal violence.
+Human rights organizations, including Odhikar, have also reported concerns about politically motivated arrests and extrajudicial actions targeting student activists, particularly from opposition-affiliated organizations such as Shibir.